wadaniel/korali/examples/hierarchical.bayesian/12.hierarchical.latent.variables/README.rst

   e["Problem"]["Log Likelihood Functions"] = func_list
   # BAD !

-:red:`The above would insert the same data points (those of the last individual) into each of the functions.` This is typically not the desired behaviour.
+:red:`The above would insert the same data points (those of the last individual) into each function.` This is typically not the desired behaviour.

 Alternatively, partial functions from the functools package can also be used.
-This results in somewhat cleaner code:
+This results in slightly cleaner code:

 .. code-block:: python